MocanuPaulC/QuantumComputing/articles/quantum-intro/quantum_intro.md

 laying the groundwork for quantum computing applications in machine learning and beyond.

 ## Introduction to Quantum Machine Learning (QML)
-Quantum Machine Learning amalgamates quantum computing with machine learning, aiming to leverage quantum mechanics to enhance computational models.
+Quantum Machine Learning blends quantum computing with machine learning, aiming to leverage quantum mechanics to enhance computational models.
 QML exploits the unique properties of quantum systems to develop algorithms with capabilities beyond the reach of classical computing.